 - TN: Mexico & Canada

 - Basics:

 - No quota

 - Valid for 3 years at a time

-- Requires employment by U.S. employer (no self employment)
+- Requires employment by U.S. employer (no self employment) so owning 100%, of the company can be seen as self-employment

 - Must be occupation identified by the treaty (approximately 63 occupations)

 - Application Process:

 - Canadians may apply at the border

 - Mexicans must obtain a visa at U.S. Consulate

 - Up to a 60-day grace period available for job loss or change of employer